 Lewy body dementia is a progressive, complex and challenging condition which is thought to account for 10- 15% of all those with dementia.
+Around 10% of younger people with dementia have dementia with Lewy bodies.
 In the early stages it is often mistaken for Alzheimer’s disease and can be diagnosed wrongly.

 Lewy body dementia includes two subtypes; dementia with Lewy bodies and Parkinson’s disease dementia.
 It particularly affects the person’s ability to think and move and can cause hallucinations, fluctuations in alertness and sleep disturbances which can be extremely distressing for the person and their family.